 If you have any concerns about driving while towing a RV, consult an expert for specific RV driver education.
 There are private RV schools and some RV owner's organizations that offer driving seminars.
-The schedules and locations of the various RV driver education seminars and schools can be researched through RV-related publications and Internet sites.
+The schedules and locations of the various RV driver education seminars and schools can be researched through RV-related publications and websites.

-Use caution when using the Internet as a resource tool.
-Verify the information is from a credited and reliable source in the RV industry, and it pertains to your RV.
+Please use caution when using websites as a resource tool.
+Verify the information is from a credited and reliable source in the RV industry, and pertains to your specific RV.
 If in doubt, contact your dealer for assistance.